bleugreen/deeprhythm/README.md

 ```

 ## Usage
-To predict the tempo of a song with DeepRhythm:
+To predict the tempo of a song:
 ```python
 from deeprhythm import DeepRhythmPredictor